-Welcome to the second issue of Generosity as Medium.
+Welcome to the first issue of Generosity as Medium.
 This time we are joined by Cole Sternberg, who works primarily out of Los Angeles.
 In this edition, Cole brings us into his world, talking about how and why he creates are, as well as engaging with two pressing issues in the global political climate: The coronavirus pandemic and the Black Lives Matter movement.
 Just as his works move us to contemplation, his words have the same affect.

 We hope that you will enjoy the above shots of the artist in action in his gorgeous Los Angeles studio as well as the following interview!